tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 defines ({{encrypted-client-hello}}).
 Finally, it sends ClientHelloOuter to the server.

-Upon receiving ClientHelloOuter, the client-facing server decrypts the encrypted ClientHelloInner and either terminates the connection (in Shared Mode) or forwards it to the backend server (in Split Mode).
+Upon receiving ClientHelloOuter, the client-facing server processes the encrypted ClientHelloInner and either terminates the connection (in Shared Mode) or forwards it to the backend server (in Split Mode).

 # Encrypted ClientHello Configuration {#ech-configuration}